0mbeline/GameJam_Cailly_Ombeline_squelettes/README.md

 ## Roadmap
 I would like to add the possibility to fix the buildings when they are destroyed.
-It would be interesting to have differents levels.
+It would be interesting to have different levels.
-Of course, add others monsters and buildings.
+Of course, add others types of monsters and buildings.

 ## Credits
 This small game was developed with Unity for a lab exam in my Bachelor's Degree in Computer Science.
-I had to create a game inspired by a fake game add demo.
-I choose King shot.
+I had to create a game inspired by a fake game advertisement demo.
+I chose King shot.
 The project was assigned as part of the MAIN501 module, coordinated by Dr. Jessica Jonquet, with lab sessions led by Mr. Hua Wong.